People helping each other -- No AI, no cost, no reg'n, no damn popups

 A. Hi Joe.
 Bronze is one of a few dozen metals and alloys that can be electrodeposited.
 It can be plated for both functional and decorative reasons.
 There would be a number of preliminary cleaning and acid activation stages on the substrate, then the plating step proper, then possibly some tarnish preventers, or lacquers, etc.

-You can buy an amateur level plating system for a few hundred dollars, or a professional level small brush plating system for a few thousand dollars.
-But you can also spend a million dollars or even more for a fair size automated bronze plating installation.
-Please tell us about your needs, background, and company, and we'll be happy yo continue the discussion.
+You can buy amateur level plating systems for a few hundred dollars, or a professional level small brush plating system for a few thousand dollars.
+But you can also spend a million dollars or more for a fair size automated bronze plating installation.
+Please tell us a little about your needs and situation, so we can continue the discussion most productively.

 Good luck & Regards,